canro91/canro91.github.io/_posts/2020-01-06-CleanCodeReview.md

 Clean Code will change the way you code.
 It doesn't teach how to code in a particular language.
 But, it teaches how to produce code easy to read, grasp and maintain.
 Although code samples are in Java, all concepts can be translated to other languages.

-The Clean Code starts defining what it's clean Code by collecting quotes from book authors and other well-known people in the field.
-It covers the subject of Clean Code from variables to functions to architectural design.
-This book is based on the premise that **code should be optimized to be read**.
+**The Clean Code starts defining what it's clean code by collecting quotes from book authors and other well-known people in the field.
+It covers the subject of Clean Code from variables to functions to architectural design.**

+The whole concept of Clean Code is based on the premise that code should be optimized to be read.
+It's true we, as programmers, spend way more time reading code than actually writing it.

 These are the three chapters I found instructive.
 The whole book is instructive.
-But, I could only read a few chapters, I would read these ones.
+But, if I could only read a few chapters, I would read the next ones.

 ## Naming